- Course Management & Registration

 Donor benefits also exist depending on the level of donation.
-All donations will be recognized in the online Kellogg investors report.
-If you give by December 31st, each donor also gets put into a raffle for two free tickets to Purple Tie-Chicago’s Premier Alumni Event.
+All donations will be recognized in the online Kellogg Investors Report.
 Depending on your donation level, you may also qualify for the following privileges:

 3. What options do I have for contributing to the class gift?

 If you have additional questions please contact the Graduation Committee (emails listed below).

 4. Can I pledge a recurring gift and, if so, will it count towards the total goal?

 Yes!
 On the giving site you can select to set up a recurring gift to Kellogg that will continue to support the class gift.

 Simply select "recurring", the frequency of your gift (monthly, quarterly, or yearly), and the end date of your recurring gift.

 Note: All amounts pledged will count towards the total class gift amount, however, only the amount donated today will count towards your designated giving level.5.
 Can my company’s matching donation go toward the class gift?